Witness Truth Teller Sacred Space Holder Spiritual Midwife

 Lao Tzu

 In 1994 I earned a bachelor degree in chemistry with a minor in Spanish and worked in corporate America for both large and small companies.
 In 2004, I volunteered a significant amount of time working with elders and the dying, which broadened my perspectives on both life and death hugely.
-In 2013, I earned my doctorate degree in clinical psychology and worked in community health.
+In 2013, I earned my doctorate degree in clinical psychology and worked in addiction and community health.

 I now offer a non-pathologizing approach to self-understanding and transition.

 My years of experience have taught me to normalize rather than pathologize human behavior, especially during significant life transitions.
 There are always reasons why we do the things we do.
-The problem is that we often misinterpret messages our body is trying to tell us.
+The problem is that we often misinterpret the messages our soul is trying to tell us.
 The goal is to understand, rather than judge.

 I work individually with adults of all ages, providing growth facilitation sessions that focus on self care, self exploration, and navigating significant life changes such as menopause.
 Please note that I do not work with persons under 18 years old.
 Appointments typically last 60, 90, or 120 minutes, based on your preference and my availability.
 I offer sessions via phone or video.